PetridhsG/AuebTheatre/README.md

 # 🎭 AUEB Theatre – Mobile Ticket Booking App

-AUEB Theatre is a mobile application that allows users to interact with a theater's ticket office using natural language conversations.
+AUEB Theatre is a mobile application that allows users to interact with a theater's ticket office using natural language conversations in English or Greek.
 The app offers both a chatbot interface and traditional button-based menus to accommodate all types of users.

 ## 📱 Application Overview